mozilla/TUID/README.md

 ## Using the web service

 The `app.py` sets up a Flask application with an endpoint at `/tuid`.
-This
+This endpoint models a database: It has one table called `files` and it can accept queries on that table.
+The number of queries supported is extremely
-endpoint models a database, which can accept queries, and contains one table called `files`.
-The number of queries supported is extremely limited:
+limited:

     {
         "from":"files"